Chapter 10:

 “Fucks sake…” Nicolaus mumbled, begrudgingly sitting down next to the small man.
 “What are these?”
 Blurry photos with timestamps filled the screen.

-“I’ve set up multiple cameras on my van.
+“I’ve equipped my van with multiple cameras.
 One points in this direction, right at the door!
 Over the course of the last two days, this guy, the one in the overcoat, has been walking by my front door over and over.
 I suspect him to have connections to the Delta Exceed testing group!”

 “Hm…” Filled with skepticism, Nicolaus looked over the photos intently.
 “Well, it could just be someone else.
 You’re…not in the best neighborhood around here.”

 “…ok.”
-Aran then played a short video while Nicolaus zoned out, picturing someone trying to threaten the small sleuth only elicited a muted laugh.
-On video, the man with shiny black hair did seem to circle, trying to keep out of sight, but still remained near the door.
-“Well, let's say this is true, that this guy is with Delta Exceed; then that means you’ve been compromised, right?”
+Aran then played a video while Nicolaus zoned out.
+Seated beside the tiny sleuth, with legs too short to reach across the bed, Nicolaus pictured someone fighting with the diminutive man and that elicited a muted chuckle.
+On video, a man with shiny black hair did seem to circle, keeping out of sight, but still near the door.
+“Let's say this is true; that this guy is with Delta Exceed; then that means you’ve been compromised, right?”

 “Most likely…honestly, I’ve had that feeling for a while.
 Their reach is somehow both larger and harder to track in recent years, despite my expert skills!
 Oh, Thompson!”
 Aran suddenly closed the distance between himself and Nicolaus to an uncomfortable degree!
 “Have you experienced any changes since the incident?”

 “What?!
 Huh?!
 Back up!”
-The thin dress shirt sitting atop Aran’s thin shoulders were driven into Nicolaus's pectorals as the sleuth leaned into him!
+That white dress shirt sitting atop dainty shoulders was driven into the side Nicolaus's pectorals as the sleuth leaned into him!
+(This guy says he’s some kind of private investigator, but he’s built like Amala!)

 “Anything!
 Like muscle pains, loss of senses, gaining new senses, or…gaining new abilities, or something?!”

 “No!
 No!
 Back off, dude!”
-Nicolaus crawled backwards across the bed from the eager young man.
-(This guy says he’s some kind of private investigator, but he can’t be any bigger than Amala!)
+Nicolaus back crawled across the bed away from the eager young man!

 “O-o-or?”
-Stuttering, and face flush red with embarrassment, Nicolaus considered making a break for the door!
+Stuttering, and face flush red with embarrassment, Nicolaus considered bolting out of the door!

-Slinging the laptop back over to them, a myriad of pages discussing the testing methods filled the screen.
-Broken syringes, abandoned buildings, old and unmarked vehicles, as well as bodies, rotting, dissected, and mangled, some even clearly still alive; a mountain of gruesome images all on the laptop of the supposed sleuth.
-“Okay, that’s enough of that!”
-Nicolaus got up from the bed and rushed to the window, needing to see anything else!
+Slinging his laptop back over to them, a myriad of documents pertaining to testing were highlighted.
+Broken syringes, abandoned buildings, old and unmarked vehicles, as well as bodies, rotting, dissected, and mangled, some even clearly still alive; a mountain of gruesome images were attached to the sleuth’s files.
+“OK!
+I get it!”
+Nicolaus climbed out from under Aran and rushed to the window, needing to see anything else!

 “Sorry!
 It’s just you have to know how serious this is.
 I’m not sure when or where, but if they’re following you too, then you need to stay aware of your surroundings.
 They could be anywhere and I’m not sure if they’ve already infected the local government or not.
 They could just be walking the streets for all I know.”
-A rare moment of total sincerity from the often exaggerating Aran struck a chord with Nicolaus.
-As he recomposed himself, the technician checked his phone, noting only a few minutes of his lunch break remained.
+A rare moment of total sincerity from the often-exaggerating Aran struck a chord with Nicolaus.
+Successfully recomposing him, the technician checked his phone, noting only a few minutes of his lunch break remained.

 “I have to get going.
 Aran…if anything happens, I’ll let you know right away!”
-Despite that, Nicolaus was still weary of the young man.
+Despite that, Nicolaus was still wary.

 “Of course, partner!”
 Aran gave a thumbs up and wide toothy smile.
 Just before leaving the room, Nicolaus spied a string chart on a corkboard near the door.
 “Oh, that’s what I’m using to keep track of connections!
 It’s pretty elaborate, admittedly, but when you come back I’ll break it down for you.”